junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "And Dean answers with another sigh: 'Not really, 'cause I read from the book they already knew it's fake.'"

 <br>

+### draft notes

+self-reminder notes for later chapters:

+Cas already mentioned Inias and Hannah were in Purgatory rescuing him, both hurt, he didn't know their condition, both his friends

+they are eating burger and fries at Josie's Burger near Central Park, on 72th St., west of Central Park

+info about case: people missing, statue moving, new tombs with wrong dates.
+3 new tombs reported to have wrong dates. missing people starts a week ago.
+They are about to check out cemetery, then fake as FBI to ask victim's family questions

+Dean is in fake FBI suit (needs to drop/change the cloth at some point later) → took it off in cellar

+Dean doesn't want to contact Sam (living with Amelia) (will change later)

 ## Chap 3 Taking The Case